djmarcos88/AlertMe/README.md

 # AlertMe
-A simple jQuery plugin to show alerts on the top of the viewport.
+A simple javascript plugin to show alerts at the top of the viewport.